Rich Action-semantic Consistent Knowledge for Early Action Prediction: Experiments

-{\bf Evaluation of the rationality of DGC structure.} ``w/o DC'' denotes without densely residual connections in DGC block.
-As shown in Table \ref{tab:ab}, compared with ``w/o DC'', the accuracy of our method increases by 1.2\% and 1.3\% on UCF101 and HMDB51, respectively.
-The results show the effectiveness of the densely residual connections on leveraging low-level features for accurate predictions.
-The detailed results in Figure \ref{fig:ab} also show similar improved results.
-Therefore, the results in Table \ref{tab:ab} and Figure \ref{fig:ab} consistently show the rationality of DGC structure.
+``w/o DC'' denotes without densely residual connections in the DGC block, i.e., we remove the blue lines of DGC layers in Fig. \ref{fig:overallframework}.
+As shown in Table \ref{tab:ab}, the performance of ``w/o DC'' consistently decreases on three datasets, particularly by 12.09\% in terms of AUC on Sth-v2.
+Without residual connections, the node features of partial video cannot be enhanced from low-level features, and their features may degrade with the increasing depth of the network.
+Moreover, the residual connections potentially encourage models to learn motion features of human actions, which is critical for motion-related datasets such as Sth-v2.
+This has been well-established in human motion prediction, which is commonly used to forecast the velocities of human motion sequences\cite{hmprnn}.
+The above reasons may cause a significant decline in performance on the Sth-v2 dataset without residual connections.
+The detailed results in Fig. \ref{fig:ab} also show similar improved results.
+Therefore, the results in Table \ref{tab:ab} and Fig. \ref{fig:ab} consistently show the rationality of the DGC structure.